 Our volunteers make a difference and they are an essential part of the Solent family.

-They enthusiastically commit their time to help and support patients, visitors and staff in numerous different ways.
+They commit their time to help and support patients, visitors and staff without hesitation, in numerous different ways.

 We provide community and mental health services across Southampton, Portsmouth and parts of Hampshire and the Isle of Wight.
 The services provided by the Trust include school nursing, health visiting, adult mental health, older person rehabilitation, physiotherapy and district nursing.
 Whilst doing this work, staff meet people throughout their lifespan from cradle to end of life.